ViveTheModder/jd-comment-remover/README.md

 I wrote this last week while at work, and updated it last second today, so the only code I have is an older copy.

-I will provide the current source code later, or... ironically, you can use the decompiler and just decompile the [provided .jar file](https://github.com/ViveTheModder/jd-comment-remover/releases).
+Ironically, you can use the decompiler and just decompile the [provided .jar file](https://github.com/ViveTheModder/jd-comment-remover/releases).

 ![cap1](https://i.imgur.com/CyYEBrn.png)

 ![cap2](https://i.imgur.com/umNrPrc.png)

-It is far from perfect, especially in cases where the decompiled code used regex or at least the same expression I used.
+It is far from perfect, especially in cases where the decompiled code uses regex or at least the same expression I used.

 ![Untitled](https://github.com/user-attachments/assets/37e35de5-6f57-4b21-b4be-e60ab3ce5dce)